Skip to navigation, or go to main content.

 Altitude: We reach no appreciable heights on the tour, as most of the tour we are within just a few hundred feet above sea level.
 Our time around Denali will involve a couple of mountain passes, but the highest elevation reached on the day is 3900ft.

 Adequate Clothing: The most serious problems with climate discomfort usually stem from the use of inadequate gear.
 Warm and waterproof clothing, waterproof boots and sturdy walking boots are absolutely essential.
 Please study the clothing recommendations below.
 Although we do not schedule rigorous activities (except as described above under ‘Pace of the Tour’), some walking over uneven ground and spongy tundra is inevitable, as are periods of rain or snow.
+Seward is surrounded by temperate rainforest and as a result it could rain during the majority of the boat trip.
 Comfort in Alaska is first and foremost a matter of keeping warm and dry.

 Insects: Insects can be a nuisance from mid-June to mid-August.
 An ample supply of repellent (we recommend those with a high concentration of DEET) and suitable clothing are the best protection.
 We do not recommend head nets as they are hot and make the use of binoculars difficult.